 If you’re just visiting or you don’t own a car, you can rent one from National Car Rental at the airport in Grande Prairie.
 This plan is based around the Grande Cache area, two hours south of GP, so you will need a vehicle.
 Make sure you pack some suitable gear for the outdoors, including a broken-in pair of hiking boots, a waterproof jacket, water bottles and snacks, sunscreen and sunglasses, and a hat to protect your face.

 If you’re the camping type, try for a spot at the Smoky River South Provincial Recreational Area, located on the banks of the river.
 It’s first-come, first-served, so keep those fingers crossed!
 If they’re full, you can also head a few minutes south to try again at the Sulphur Gates Provincial Recreational Area, which has a trailhead surrounded by amazing natural scenery.
-Otherwise, stop in to the town itself to book a room at the Grand Cache Hotel for the night.
+Otherwise, stop in to the town itself to book a room at the Grande Cache Hotel for the night.

 At a glance: A leisurely drive, some outdoor activities, and a fabulous local dinner!